indianswimmer/class-projects/README.md

-# class-projects
+# Class Projects
-This repository contains all the projects I have undertaken in my coursework They are separeted by classes:
+This repository contains all the projects I have undertaken in my coursework.
+I have listed the interesting projects within the main repository, and the others are stored according to their class, which are labeled below.

-CSCI 1133: Introduction to Computer Science
+CSCI 1133: Honors Introduction to Computer Science

 CSCI 1933: Introduction to Algorithms and Data Structures